trygvebw/JavaWaveFunctionCollapse/README.md

 * `overlapping` models with the `foundation` parameter set to a non-default value do not work for an unknown reason.
 Insight into the cause of this bug would be appreciated.
 * The `3Bricks` sample does not work due to a bug in `javax.imageio` which prevents loading of the `.bmp` file.

+As a derivative work of the original, the license is MIT.
+As for the samples, see the "Credits" section in the `README` of the original project.